-The Conservation Area is approximately 126 hectares and home to up to 250 different species of birds.
+The Conservation Area is approximately 126 hectares in size.
+It’s also home to up to 250 different species of birds.
 Notable residents include woodpeckers, cormorants, ospreys, falcons and even bald eagles at various times of the year.

 Maplewood Flats isn’t the North Shore’s most well-known park.
-It is a popular birdwatching area though and many people spend hours trying to find specific species.
+It’s a popular birdwatching area though and many people spend hours trying to find specific species.
 If you like birds and walking along flat trails in nature, it’s a nice place to visit.

 Tips and Tricks